hirrolot/datatype99/README.md

 #define <variant-name>_ATTR_<deriver-name>_<attribute-name> /* attribute value */
 ```

-To access this attribute inside your deriver, you can simply paste appropriate identifiers together.
+To access `/* attribute value */` inside your deriver, you can simply paste appropriate identifiers together.

-(It is theoretically possible to specify attributes right inside a definition of a sum type (as in Rust), but this would penetrate the performance.)
+(It is can be theoretically possible to specify an attribute right before the corresponding variant (as in Rust), but this would penetrate the performance.)

-Also, there is a built-in deriver called `dummy`, which must be specified as `(dummy, (...))`; it generates nothing.
+Also, there is a built-in deriver called `dummy`, which can be specified either as `dummy` or `(dummy, (...))`; it generates nothing.

 See [`examples/gen_metadata.c`](examples/gen_metadata.c) as examples of writing and using derivers.